 We peeked inside and found some colorful blobs on the paper:

 We put the lid back on and tried rolling the can.
 This moved the crayon bits, and thus the paint, up higher onto the paper.
 After pulling out that sheet to dry (top right in photo below), we experimented further.
 We tried squirting the paint down the paper vs directly into the bottom.
-Dylan squirted a bit of paint (which equaled LOTS of paint as well as paint on floor – good thing it cleans up easy!).
+My son squirted a bit of paint (which equaled LOTS of paint as well as paint on floor – good thing it cleans up easy!).
 Our finished masterpieces:

 For more fun project ideas, check out our Kids Crafts page.